OwnersUp/ownersup.com/_posts/2019-01-14-how-to-stay-consistent-by-using-accountability-and-positive-peer-pressure-to-your-advantage.md

 Contrary to popular belief, peer pressure is a highly effective means to help push someone (or yourself) to accomplish new goals or acquire fresh skill sets.
 [Positive peer pressure](https://www.thecoolspot.gov/peer_pressure6.aspx){: target="_blank"}, too, is also a key to developing habits, partially keystone habits.

 And like we’ve waxed poetic about before: Accountability is a cornerstone of change, which often lines-up with positive peer pressure.
 But how exactly can you deploy accountability and positive peer pressure practices to grow and drive your business?<br><br>Well, don’t worry.
-We’ve got you covered.&nbsp;
+We’ve got you covered.

 **The Science (and Studies) Behind Accountability and Positive Peer Pressure**